What to Expect From a Neck Lift

 You and your surgeon will discuss what type of anesthesia to use, depending on your level of comfort.
 If you want to remain asleep during the procedure, you should request general anesthesia.
 Otherwise, your surgeon can use local anesthesia with sedation.
 It's up to you, however, to make that choice.

 Instead of surgery or in addition to it, Botox injections can relax parts of the platysma that are responsible for the "band" appearance or look of fullness.
 Those injections can be done in 15 minutes on an outpatient basis, meaning no overnight stay.

-Liposuction: During liposuction, your surgeon will make a small cut below your chin and remove excess fat.
-If you are also getting other procedures, it is very common for plastic surgeons to begin with liposuction.
+: During liposuction, your surgeon will make a small cut below your chin and remove excess fat.
+If you are also getting other procedures, it is very common for cosmetic surgeons to begin with liposuction.
 You will be able to determine this with your doctor during your consultation.